nbinding/PMHive/README.md

 ## How to Contribute

 We welcome contributions from everyone!
+Before you start, please read [Policies.md](./Policies.md) for formatting guidelines.
 To contribute:

 1. **Fork the repository**.
 2. **Create a new branch** for your changes.